zhoush210/unitree_IL_lerobot/README.md

 ## 2.2 🔨 Data Collection

+If you want to record your own dataset.
 The open-source teleoperation project [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate/tree/g1) can be used to collect data using the Unitree G1 humanoid robot.
 For more details, please refer to the [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate/tree/g1) project.

 ## 2.3 🛠️ Data Conversion

 The data collected using [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate/tree/g1) is stored in JSON format.

-The following conversion steps use this data storage path and format as an example.
 Assuming the collected data is stored in the `$HOME/datasets/` directory under the `g1_grabcube_double_hand` directory, the format is as follows

     g1_grabcube_double_hand/        # Task name
     │